Mikejo5000/vsts-docs-pr/docs/articles/effective-feature-isolation-on-tfvc.md

 - Is it practical with large development teams?
 - Does it align well with your agile process(es)?
-- What’s the proper lifetime of isolated feature branches?
+- What's the proper lifetime of isolated feature branches?

 This topic aims to answer those questions, and give you a clear perspective on feature isolation in TFVC.
 (For guidance on TFVC branch strategies overall, read [Branching Strategies with TFVC](./effective-tfvc-branching-strategies-for-devops.md).)